Dystortedd/Ult-Effects/README.md

 > <br/>`[Pack Name]\assets\minecraft\shaders\include\config\text_shaders_config.glsl`

 To create an effect, add the code below. the (255, 0, 255) represents the color, e.g. `#FF00FF` in this case.
-<br/>The function inside is going to tell the ressource pack what effect you want to give the specific color.
+The function inside is going to tell the ressource pack what effect you want to give the specific color.<br/>

 > [!TIP]
 > A complete list of effects is available here: